everella/Fauxtoshop-Gimp-Theme/README.md

 # Installing Fauxtoshop (Windows)

-1. Download the latest stable release of Gimp [here](https://www.gimp.org/downloads/)
+1. Download and install the latest stable release of Gimp [here](https://www.gimp.org/downloads/) (as of writing, 2.10.34)

-2. Visit the releases page here on github and download the .zip archive Fauxtoshop.zip
+2. Visit the [releases](https://github.com/everella/Fauxtoshop-Gimp-Theme/tags) page here on github and download the .zip archive Fauxtoshop.zip

 3. Extract the contents of the archive